karthek-git/Flasher/README.md

 Want to live life on the bleeding edge and help out with testing?

-You can subscribe to Flasher Android Beta releases here: https://play.google.com/apps/testing/com.karthek.android.s.flasher
+You can subscribe to Flasher Beta releases here: https://play.google.com/apps/testing/com.karthek.android.s.flasher

 For stability, stick with the public releases.